UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 Let's consider each data structure.

-A string structure would probably be able to do what we need feature-wise but the code to implement these features would be quite complex and not very efficient.
+A simple string would probably be able to do what we need feature-wise but the code to implement these features would be quite complex and not very efficient.

 A tuple would be an issue when adding donors since it is an immutable data structure.